rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <br>
 <br>
 For external devices, this typically will make its way through the MQTT broker to the external device which would then act on the command.
-For external device topics that are not standard, or at least missing the "&lt;", the topic will be published "as-is", with the appropriate payload.
+For external device topics that are not standard, or at least missing the "<", the topic will be published "as-is", with the appropriate payload.
 Since the plug-in will have subscribed to this topic, the message will be sent right back to the plug-in from the broker.
 <br>
 <br>